New Jersey Surrogacy Laws 101: Everything You Need to Know

 4. Pre-birth orders are possible for intended parents.

-As long as intended parents follow the requirements of the new NJ surrogacy laws and enter into a legally proper gestational carrier agreement, they can obtain a pre-birth parentage order, regardless of their genetic relationship to the child or their marital status.
-This pre-birth order will name the intended parents as the legal parents of the child before birth and, after birth, the document will be filed with the appropriate vital records office, which will then issue a birth certificate naming the intended parents as the child’s legal parents.
+As long as intended parents follow the requirements of the New Jersey surrogacy act and enter into a legally compliant agreement, they can obtain a pre-birth parentage order, regardless of their genetic relationship to the child or their marital status.
+This pre-birth order will name the intended parents as the legal parents of the child before birth and, after birth, the document will be filed with the appropriate vital records office.
+This will result in the intended parents being named as the parents on the child’s birth certificate.

-The parties to a New Jersey surrogacy arrangement must meet the requirements, described earlier, in order to draft a legal surrogacy contract.
-New Jersey surrogacy laws also require that the contract meets specific standards to be deemed enforceable in court.
 The surrogacy agreement must be in writing and executed by the gestational carrier, her spouse (if applicable) and each intended parent.
-The carrier and intended parents should have separate legal representation during this process.
+The carrier and intended parents must have separate legal representation during this process.
 The agreement must be signed by all parties before starting the medical procedures relating to the embryo transfer.

 Once necessary psychological and medical screening is completed by both parties, your attorney can begin drafting the contract.
 Your attorneys will make sure the contract adheres to the statutory requirements which mandate that the following provisions are included: